codeenclave-io/io.codeenclave.fin.examples.transactions/README.md

 store io.codeenclave.fin.service.transactions.
 This service is available as a horizontally scalable service built using the <a href=https://opencrux.com/main/index.html>Crux</a> unbundled store.

-The store setup uses Kafka in two ways, firstly as the transaction log for Crux, secondly for streaming query results back to the client.
+The store requires both Kafka and Minio and it is assumed that these will be deployed into Kubernetes.
+Depending on how these components are deployed the service deployment file <code>transaction-association-deployment.yml</code>
+may need to be modified, but see below.

-## Installation
+## Installing Kafka
 Firstly use helm to install kafka to your local kubernetes cluster.
 The best way is to use the helm charts provided here <a href=https://github.com/confluentinc/cp-helm-charts#manual-test>Confluent Kafka Helm</a>